north-dallas-developers/learn/dragonruby/session-1-for-beginners.md

 end
 ```

-# HEAD is now at 7ae98684 Solution, and then talk about destructuring.
+# Solution, and then talk about destructuring.
 Tell them to add variable speed and color.

 ```ruby
 def defaults args